Regularity in time along the coarse scale flow for the incompressible Euler equations: The proof

 \section{The proof}

 We consider solutions to the Euler equations, written here using the summation convention

 for any torus $\T^n = \R^n / \Ga$.
-Many of the estimates proven below have universal constants which do not depend on the torus.
+Many of the estimates proven below have universal constants that do not depend on the torus.
 In some cases when low frequencies play a large role in the estimates, the bounds depend on the torus, generally through the size of the lowest frequency on the dual of $\T^n$ (which can be regarded as a characteristic inverse length for the flow).
 For the first part of the argument, we state along the way which estimates depend on the torus.

 The starting point for our proof is the fact that any solution to the Euler equations \ref{eq:euSystem} has Littlewood-Paley components obeying the bound \ref{lem:coarseScaleMatDv} for their material derivatives.
-The material derivative estimate in Lemma \ref{lem:coarseScaleMatDv} follows from the commutator estimate of Constantin, E and Titi\footnote{ More precisely, we require a similar estimate for the derivative of the commutator, which appears in \cite{deLSzeC1iso}. } together with the following estimate for the Littlewood-Paley components of the pressure.
+The material derivative estimate in Lemma \ref{lem:coarseScaleMatDv} follows from the commutator estimate extending the one of \cite{CET} together with the following estimate for the Littlewood-Paley components of the pressure.

 \begin{lem} If $(v,p)$ solve the incompressible Euler equations and $0 < \a \leq 1$, then the Littlewood-Paley projections of the pressure satisfy